 - Air leakage around doors, windows, downlights, pipes, and other wall penetrations are exceeding the acceptable Relative Air Velocity.

 - Wrong application of thermal mass can influence the Mean Radiant Temperature and can, therefore, increase the need for mechanic heating and cooling.

 - Underperforming windows and doors (when the air is able to leak in/out of poor fitting doors and windows) are also influencing the Mean Radiant Temperature and the Relative Air Velocity.

 When it comes to comfort, the perception of temperature is more important than the temperature itself.
 For a person to feel comfortable, the difference of temperature between the head and the feet should not exceed 2.5 degrees.
 This demonstrates the importance of floor insulation and this explains why we usually feel more comfortable standing barefoot on carpet than on tiles.

 Energy Ratings In Australia And Overseas

 In Australia, energy rating assessments are done pre-construction, assuming competent application of all insulation and building materials.
 However, common construction practices often demonstrate misapplications and air leakages.
 In Europe, energy efficiency is most often assessed or checked post construction, with special attention to the prevention of thermal bridges.
-Some countries require airtight buildings, and amongst other things, double glazing, solar energy for hot water and heating systems, the usage of stormwater, greywater recycling, recycled materials and product life cycle considerations to minimise energy demand and carbon footprint.
+Some countries require airtight buildings, and amongst other things, double glazing or even triple glazing, solar energy for hot water and heating systems, the usage of stormwater, greywater recycling, recycled materials and product life cycle considerations to minimise energy demand and carbon footprint.

 Well performing insulation and building materials is not a guarantee for well-performing homes.
 The building envelope needs to be treated as a delicate continuous shell.
 Each small gap and leakage will impair the energy efficiency and the well being of the occupants.
 It is essential to consider the end product in order to determine how energy efficient a building really is.